FriendSoftwareLabs/friendchat/README.md

 #### IRC

 Internet Relay Chat, because it would be weird not to have it.
 Covers most basic needs and commands.
-An abbrevated list of commands if you are new to IRC:
+An abbreviated list of commands if you are new to IRC:
 * /nick new_nick - change your nick
 * /action something silly - do something silly
 * /join #channel_name - join a channel
 * /part - in channel, leave the channel

-Except for the sillyness, this can also be found in settings.
+This information can also be found in settings.

 #### Presence